Juvenile Indigent Defense Delivery System

 Determination of Indigence

 New Hampshire has no presumption of indigence in juvenile court proceedings.
 To be deemed indigent, the child must “satisf[y] the court . . . that the minor is financially unable to independently obtain counsel.”
 N.H.
-Rev. Stat. § 169-B:12(I).
+Rev. Stat.
+Ann. § 169-B:12(I).

 Waiver of Counsel

-A child in New Hampshire may waive his or her right to counsel if:
+Youth in New Hampshire may waive their right to counsel if:

 - “The minor is represented by a non-hostile parent, guardian or custodian;

 - Both the minor and parent, guardian or custodian agree to waive counsel;

 - In the court’s opinion the waiver is made competently, voluntarily, and with full understanding of the consequences; and

 - The prosecution has informed the court that it does not intend to seek [transfer to or certification in adult court].”
 N.H.
-Rev. Stat. § 169-B:12(II).
+Rev. Stat.
+Ann. § 169-B:12(II).

 Except in cases filed by the parent, children entering a plea without counsel requires the child and parent to “review and sign: (1) A Juvenile Acknowledgment of Rights form; and (2) A Waiver of Counsel form.”
 N.H.
 Fam.
 Div.
 R. 3.4.

-Children facing revocation of parole are not allowed to waive their right to counsel without first consulting with an attorney.
+Youth facing revocation of parole are not allowed to waive their right to counsel without first consulting with an attorney.
 N.H.
-Rev. Stat. § 170-H:10-a(I).
+Rev. Stat.
+Ann. § 170-H:10-a(I).
 Additionally, “[c]hildren known to the department or the board to have an emotional disorder, intellectual disability, or any other condition which may be expected to interfere with a child’s ability to understand the proceedings, make decisions, or otherwise handle the proceedings without the assistance of counsel may not waive their right to counsel.”
 N.H.
-Rev. Stat. § 170-H:10-a(I).
+Rev. Stat.
+Ann. § 170-H:10-a(I).

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
 In New Hampshire, a detention hearing must occur within 24 hours of the child being detained, excluding weekends and holidays.
 N.H.
-Rev. Stat. § 169-B:12(IV)(b).
+Rev. Stat.
+Ann. § 169-B:12(IV)(b).

 Provisions for the detention of youth are found in N.H.
 Rev. Stat.
 Ann. §§ 169-B:8(III), 169-B:9, 169-B:9-a, 169-B:11, 169-B:12(IV), 169-B:14, 169-B:15, 169-B:16-a, and 621-A:6.